Laura Ingalls Wilder's named removed from award amid examination of dated attitudes

 “Laura Ingalls Wilder’s books have been and will continue to be deeply meaningful to many readers,” the presidents of the ALSC and ALA, Nina Lindsay and Jim Neal, said in a joint statement on Monday.
 However, “her works reflect dated cultural attitudes toward Indigenous people and people of color that contradict modern acceptance, celebration, and understanding of diverse communities.”

-The associations stressed that the action “should not be viewed as an attempt to censor, limit, or deter access to Wilder’s books and materials” or “a call for readers to change their personal relationship with or feelings about Wilder’s books.”
+The associations stressed that the action “should not be viewed as an attempt to censor, limit, or deter access to Wilder’s books and materials” or be seen as “a call for readers to change their personal relationship with or feelings about Wilder’s books.”

 Rather, they described it simply as “an effort to align the award’s title with ALSC’s core values.”